Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Stochastic Kriging

 \subsection{Typical Examples of Experimental Designs}

-There are two typical choices of the experimental design--\emph{space-filling} designs and \emph{lattice} designs.
-We discuss them briefly here and refer to \cite{santner2003} for extensive exposition on the subject.
+There are two typical choices of experimental design---\emph{space-filling} designs and \emph{lattice} designs.
+We discuss them briefly here and refer to \cite{santner2003} for more extensive exposition on the subject.
 Space-filling designs are widely used for computer experiments.
-They are developed following the principle that design points should be spread evenly to provide information about all portions of the design space, since the response surface is unknown \emph{a priori} and its interesting features may are just likely to appear in one part of the design space as another.
+They are developed following the principle that design points should be spread evenly to provide information about all portions of the design space, as the response surface is unknown \emph{a priori} and its interesting features are just as likely to appear in one part of the design space as another.

-Standard examples of space-filling designs are Latin hypercube designs (LHDs) developed in \cite{McKay_LatinHypercube79} and their variations.
+One class of space-filling designs are Latin hypercube designs (LHDs) developed in \cite{McKay_LatinHypercube79} and their variations.
 The popularity of LHDs stems from their ease of use and the fact that their projections onto one-dimensional subspaces are evenly dispersed.
-They have been shown to perform well for predicting response surfaces.
-However, the superiority of LHDs relative to, say, random designs which are formed by generating design points independently from some distribution, usually holds only for large sample sizes, especially when the design space is high-dimensional.
-The large sample size makes it difficult to compute the stochastic kriging predictor \eqref{eq:SK-predictor}, as it involves inverting a large matrix; see Section~\ref{sec:CoD} for more discussion.
+They have been shown to perform well in predicting response surfaces.
+However, the superiority of LHDs relative to, say, random designs that are formed by generating design points independently from some distribution usually holds only for large sample sizes, particularly when the design space is high-dimensional \citep{zhang_distance-distributed_2021}.
+The large sample size makes it difficult to compute the stochastic kriging predictor \eqref{eq:SK-predictor}, as it involves inverting a large matrix (see Section~\ref{sec:CoD} for more discussion).